igorwojda/android-showcase/README.md

 [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) application development using [Kotlin](https://kotlinlang.org/) and latest tech-stack.

-The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Android [application architecture](#architecture) that is modular, scalable, maintainable and testable.
+The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Android application [Architecture](#architecture) that is modular, scalable, maintainable and testable.
 This application may look quite simple, but it has all of these small details that will set the rock-solid foundation for the larger app suitable for bigger teams and long [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).

 Many of the project design decisions follow official Google recommendations.
 Keep in mind that every app is different, so various rules/patterns/approaches may work for one app, but not for another.
-Understanding various design and architectural trade offs is a very important aspect of developer job.

 This project is being maintained to match current industry standards.
+Please check [CONTRIBUTING](CONTRIBUTING.md) page if you want to help.

 ## Project characteristics